Obama announces $90 million to clear Laos' unexploded bombs

 - More than 80 million cluster bombs could still remain in the country

+Vientiane, Laos (CNN)President Barack Obama said Tuesday that US has an "obligation" to help Laos recover from a brutal secret bombing campaign that destroyed parts of the Southeast Asian nation.

-(CNN)President Barack Obama has pledged $90 million to Laos in a joint three-year project with the country's government to clear tens of millions of unexploded US bombs.
+During an address to the Lao people in the country's capital, Obama pledged $90 million in a joint three-year project with the country's government to clear tens of millions of unexploded US bombs.

+"Villages and entire valleys were obliterated," during US bombardments, Obama said.
+"Ancient plains were devastated.
+Countless civilians were killed.
+That conflict was another reminder whatever the cause, whatever our intentions, war inflicts a terrible toll, especially on innocent men, women and children."

+Obama is beginning a three-day stop in Laos.
+He's the first US president to visit to country.

-The money will be spent surveying the Asian nation for some 80 million unexploded cluster bombs dropped during a secret US bombing campaign as part of the Vietnam War 40 years ago.
+The money Obama pledged Tuesday will be spent surveying the Asian nation for some 80 million unexploded cluster bombs dropped during a secret US bombing campaign as part of the Vietnam War 40 years ago.

+"The remnants of war continue to shatter lives here in Laos," Obama said.
+"Many of the bombs dropped never exploded.
+Over the years thousands of Laotians have been killed or injured, farmers tending fields, children playing.
+The wounds, a missing leg or arm, last a lifetime.
+That's why I've dramatically increased or funding to remove these unexploded bombs."

 The move was welcomed by Laos President Bounnhang Vorachit as a way of strengthening mutual trust after the devastating campaign, that still maims or kills 50 people who stumble upon unexploded mines each year.
+In return, the Lao government pledged to ramp up assistance in locating and returning of Americans missing in war.

 Efforts to find the bombs will be aided the Pentagon, who will supply records of where they were dropped.